We offer pre-application advice on a variety of planning matters you need to consider before applying for permission, such as:

 - consultation or publicity you should carry out before submitting your application

 All advice is given on an informal basis, assessed in accordance with relevant planning policies and current legislation.
 Our advice is intended as a guide to assist in finding out if a proposal would be acceptable in principle.
 Some factors cannot be assessed until application stage, when a site visit and relevant consultations are carried out.

 The advice we give at pre-application stage does not provide a formal legal opinion.
 If you require formal confirmation that planning permission is not required, you can apply for a Lawful Development Certificate.
 This will provide a legal decision as to whether the development meets the criteria for permitted development.

 Apply for pre-application planning advice online to Lewes District or Eastbourne Borough Council

-Our online form covers both councils, however you should read the guidance, exemption notes and fee information below for the council you are applying to before starting your application.
+You should read the guidance, exemption notes and fee information below for the council you are applying to (Lewes District or Eastbourne) before starting your application.